Last Updated

 - April 2025 – Psychological Pressure Point via DBPR Closure

-- Given the timing, tone, and recipients involved, this closure and its follow-up were likely leveraged by Association counsel Rhonda Hollander as a calculated move to undermine whistleblower confidence in government recourse.
-Rather than offer transparency or due process, the response underscored the deep procedural gaps and political shielding that have enabled misconduct to persist unchecked.
+- Given the timing, tone, and recipients involved, this closure and its follow-up were likely leveraged by Association counsel Rhonda Hollander as a possible calculated tactic to undermine whistleblower confidence in government recourse.
+Rather than offer transparency or due process, the response underscored the deep procedural gaps and potential political shielding that have potentially enabled misconduct to persist unchecked.

-- Late April 2025 – Total Systemic Breakdown Confirmed
+- Late April 2025 – Possible Total Systemic Breakdown Confirmed (in my opinion)

-- Around this same time to sometime in the past, my email address was blocked by the Plantation Police Department, following repeated, well-documented outreach about off-duty officer misconduct and intimidation tied to HOA matters.
+- Around this same time to sometime in the past, my email address was blocked by the Plantation Police Department, following repeated, well-documented outreach about off-duty officer misconduct and intimidation tied to HOA matters captured on video (Link & other documentation to videos in Exhibit U).
 This action severed a critical communication channel with local law enforcement.

 - Evidence that Rudy Estavez, Chief Building Inspector, also blocked or filtered emails, ceasing communication after prior engagement